Hasosh/Credit-Card-Fraud-Detection/README.md

 This project includes steps for data loading, exploratory data analysis (EDA), and shallow and deep learning models for fraud detection.

+### Quickstart

+This is a quick and easy guide to run our code.

+#### Requirements

+First, you have to install all the needed packages.
+You can do this by typing the following comman in your terminal:

 ## References
 - [Lukas Ruff, Jacob R. Kauffmann, Robert A. Vandermeulen, Grégoire Montavon, Wojciech Samek, Marius Kloft, Thomas G. Dietterich, and Klaus-Robert Müller.
 A unifying review of deep and shallow anomaly detection.
 Proc.